-- Appoint a Subcommittee Vice Chair in consultation with Board Chair - Consult with the Board Chair regarding Subcommittee appointments - Schedule Subcommittee meetings as needed - Draft Subcommittee meeting agendas and work agendas in consultation with Subcommittee members, the Executive Committee, and NOP staff - Convene and preside over Subcommittee meetings - Ensure Subcommittee meeting notes are recorded - Ensure that Subcommittee meeting notes are reviewed for accuracy - Report actions of the Subcommittee to the Executive Subcommittee and Board - Serve as mentor/trainer for new Subcommittee Chair during transition periods - Designate a liaison to the Materials Subcommittee to collect, compile and present the research priorities proposals.
+- Appoint a Subcommittee Vice Chair in consultation with Board Chair - Consult with the Board Chair regarding Subcommittee appointments - Schedule Subcommittee meetings as needed - Draft Subcommittee meeting agendas and work agendas in consultation with Subcommittee members, the Executive Committee, and NOP staff - Convene and preside over Subcommittee meetings - Ensure Subcommittee meeting notes are recorded - Ensure minority opinions are given opportunity to be represented in meetings, and in discussion documents and proposals. - Ensure that Subcommittee meeting notes are reviewed for accuracy - Report actions of the Subcommittee to the Executive Committee and Board - Serve as mentor/trainer for new Subcommittee Chair during transition periods - Designate a liaison to the Materials Subcommittee to collect, compile and present the research priorities proposals.